 The PodOne contract address is available on the Contribution dialog on this site.

 We are allocating ten percent (10 %) of Qubicles to bounties (5%) and user growth (5%), which will be used to reward those who aided in the promotion of the PodOne network crowdsale.
 Once post-sale bounties have been distributed, the balance of this pool will be used creatively to help seed PodOne by incentivizing users for engaging with the network.

 Qubicles are ERC20-based tokens and are currently supported by all wallets that have adopted the ERC20 standard.
 Visit ethereum.org to learn more about wallet support.

-Once our crowdsale has ended, we may host a follow-on sale if we did not reach our minimum goal for Qubicles sold.
+Once our crowdsale has ended, we may elect to burn the unsold tokens to create additional value for token holders, or to host a follow-on sale if we did not reach our minimum goal for Qubicles sold.
 Please revisit this section after the sale for updates.